It Began in 2008...

 When I first started cosplaying, I refused to photoshop any of my photos, preferring a more natural outcome (now I don’t want those photos seeing the light of day >.<; ).
 During my college years, I became familiar with Adobe Photoshop and would try out different methods on my photos, primarily focusing on lighting, but sometimes on photo manipulation.

-After college, I switched primarily over to Adobe Lightroom, preferring to only edit a photo’s lighting (mostly in ways not possible when the photos had been taken) and minimally manipulate a photo to remove distractions such as people in the background or “noise”.
+After college, I switched primarily over to Adobe Lightroom.
+I did this because I began to prefer to only edit a photo’s lighting and minimally manipulate a photo to remove distractions such as people in the background or “noise”.
+(Mostly I like to do this in ways not possible when the photos had been taken).
 I do not edit any costumes in my photos.

 Do you do cosplay requests?

-Not really… I may post a poll on a social media account here or there, but for the most part, I have a line up that’s been set for a long period of time.
+Not really… I may post a poll on a social media account here or there.
+But for the most part, I have a line up that I’ve set for a long period of time.

 Do you go to public photoshoots?

 Sometimes!
-If I do, they are listed under my events calendar.
+I list all shoots I plan to go to under my events calendar.
 I hope to meet you all there!